Focus on Restaurants Engagement to Strengthen Health (FRESH)

 What is the FRESH Study?

 FRESH stands for Focus on Restaurant Engagement to Strengthen Health.
-It is a study funded by the National Institutes of Health to improve diets of customers who get food at independently owned restaurants.
-FRESH priority areas are predominantly low-income urban neighborhoods in Baltimore with predominantly African American residents and Latine residents in the Washington DC metropolitan area.
+It is a study funded by the National Institutes of Health aimed at improving the diets of customers who purchase food and beverages at independently owned restaurants.
+The priority areas for FRESH are predominantly low-income urban neighborhoods in Baltimore and the Washington DC metropolitan area.

-FRESH is a five-year project that is funded by the National Institutes of Health through 2027.
+FRESH is a 5-year project that is funded by the National Institutes of Health through 2027.

 What are the Goals of FRESH?